aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 ### To view my Jupyter Notebook slides, clone the repository and navigate to the terminal.
 Follow these steps:

-1) Navigate to `/Thesis/`
+1) Navigate to `/Evaluate-Historical-Stock-Market-Forecasts/`
-2) type `jupyter nbconvert pisa2012_explanatory.ipynb --to slides --template output_toggle.tpl --post serve`
+2) type `jupyter nbconvert data_explanatory.ipynb --to slides --template output_toggle.tpl --post serve`

 **Broad question:** How do price forecasts for each firm in the S&P 2019 Index compare to their corresponding actual prices?